-Although there is no uniform RTF law, each state's law provides the same general protections to agriculture as an affirmative defense.
+Although there is no uniform RTF law, each state's law provides the same general protections to agriculture in the form of an affirmative defense.
 Qualifying farmers, fishers, or seafood operators can use this defense against private and public nuisance claims involving their operations.

-Maryland's RTF law provides an affirmative defense to nuisance claims brought against the state's agricultural, commercial fishing, and seafood operations.
-An affirmative defense means a farmer or waterman demonstrating good agricultural or commercial fishing practices can defeat a claim regardless of whether it is true.
+Maryland's RTF law provides an affirmative defense to nuisance claims brought against agricultural, commercial fishing, and seafood operations in the state.
+An affirmative defense means a farmer or waterman who can demonstrate the use of good agricultural or commercial fishing practices can defeat a claim regardless of whether it is true.